Smart-Ace-Designs/Astro-MarsRover/README.md

 ## Nuxt UI Notes

-Nuxt UI includes Tailwind CSS v4.1 by default and does not require a seperate installation/configuration of it in the Astro project.
+Nuxt UI includes Tailwind CSS v4.1 by default and does not require a separate installation/configuration of it in the Astro project.
 Both Astro and Vue components can use Tailwind CSS as normal.

 Nuxt UI components are not supported in native Astro components.